Giuseppe Brentano: Biography

 For that competition, he traveled extensively through Europe, visiting similar gothic buildings.
 In his travels, he encountered Friedrich von Schmidt in Vienna and the son of Viollet-le-Duc in Paris, reviewing designs and building plans.
 He submitted a second revised plan in a second competition and was awarded the project (1888).
 A wooden model of the project, built in collaboration with Giovanni Brambilla, can be seen in the Cathedral.
 While he had already begun to order materials for construction, his suddenly death led to abandoning the project.
-Milanese have alway been averse to modernization of the architectural elements of their medieval Cathedral.
+Milanese have always been averse to modernization of the architectural elements of their medieval Cathedral.
 Only the bronze portals on the facade by Ludovico Pogliaghi were built.